The Best Christmas in Europe Itinerary for 7 to 14 Days

 This Christmas in Europe itinerary features the best holiday markets in Germany, France, Austria, and Switzerland.

 Under twinkling lights on a frosty winter’s night, the scent of mulled wine and gingerbread welcomes holiday travelers to old-timey Christmas markets all around Europe.
-Some of the most famous ones are in Germany, France, Switzerland, and Austria, so we’ve crafted a European Christmas itinerary to incorporate these festive stops.
+Some of my favorite ones so far are in Germany, France, Switzerland, and Austria, so I’ve crafted a European Christmas itinerary to incorporate these festive stops.

 While the four countries are neighbors and share some similarities, you’ll also notice differences in cuisine and culture as you move from town to town.
 For a unique blend of experiences, this winter in Europe itinerary includes a mix of larger cities with dozens of Christkindlmarkts and smaller villages brimming with holiday fairytale vibes.